Pop Culture Madness!

 The Biggest Pop Artists of 1944 include:

-The Andrews Sisters, Perry Como, Bing Crosby, Jimmy Dorsey and His Orchestra, Ella Fitzegerald, Dick Haymes, Duke Ellingon, Helen Forrest, Woody Herman and His Orchestra, Betty Hutton, The Ink Spots, Harry James and His Orchestra, Louis Jordan, Stan Kenton and His Orchestra, Guy Lombardo and His Royal Canadians, The Glenn Miller Orchestra, The Mills Brothers, Vaughn Monroe, Pied Pipers, Artie Shaw and His Orchestra, Dinah Shore, Frank Sinatra, Jo Stafford, Martha Tilton, Lawrence Welk and His Orchestra
+The Andrews Sisters, Perry Como, Bing Crosby, Jimmy Dorsey and His Orchestra, Ella Fitzgerald, Dick Haymes, Duke Ellington, Helen Forrest, Woody Herman and His Orchestra, Betty Hutton, The Ink Spots, Harry James and His Orchestra, Louis Jordan, Stan Kenton and His Orchestra, Guy Lombardo and His Royal Canadians, The Glenn Miller Orchestra, The Mills Brothers, Vaughn Monroe, Pied Pipers, Artie Shaw and His Orchestra, Dinah Shore, Frank Sinatra, Jo Stafford, Martha Tilton, Lawrence Welk and His Orchestra

 Charts based on Billboard music charts.